Arbitrary arrests, abuse the new norm in Nicaragua

 "They said they were going to rape us.
 They said they were going to rape the girls," he said.

-The interrogations were carried out by police and masked civilians they called paramilitaries.

-They were asked the same questions: Who were the student leaders?
+Police and masked civilians asked the same questions in the interrogations: Who were the student leaders?
 What political party was financing their movement?
 How much were they being paid?
 What weapons did they have?

-A 24-year-old marketing major at the national university said a female police officer told her to tell the truth while threatening her with a knife.
-She slapped her face.
+A 24-year-old marketing major at the national university said a female police officer threatened her with a knife and slapped her.

-A 23-year-old woman who recently graduated from another university said she was slapped and hit by a rifle butt during her interrogation, but her boyfriend, who they suspected of being a leader, suffered worse abuse.
+A 23-year-old woman who recently graduated from another university said she was hit with a rifle butt.

-"They put a cigarette on his testicle, they burned him," she said.
-"And the next day, he says they gave him an ointment, like to cover up what they had done."
+Her boyfriend, whom they suspected of being a leader, suffered worse.
+"They put a cigarette on his testicle," she said.

-The wave of arrests has been a nightmare for the detainees' families as well.
+The pregnant student was taken to a room and made to stand with her hands spread out on a table.
+The interrogators began hitting her in the stomach once more, she said, and a female officer cut off half her toenail.

-Midway through her incarceration she had started to bleed.
+Midway through her five-day incarceration she started to bleed.
 She was interrogated and beaten again.

 When the students were finally released they were warned to stay out of sight or they would be charged with terrorism.

-The next day she went to a hospital.
-A doctor told her that there was nothing they could do.
+The next day she went to a hospital, where a doctor told her there was nothing they could do.

 "They told me to prepare myself for the news," she said.
 "I lost my baby."